 So in honor of Yarilo, during the springtime (when the deity symbolically made his way to the living world), many cities and villages, in the region of present-day Russia and Belarus, were often decorated with various motifs, like straw dolls.
 These were accompanied by chosen men dressed as the deity who headed processions throughout the countryside.

-Thus spring was seen as a bountiful time of truce between the forces of life and death, wherein Yarilo falls in love with Morana – his twin sister, the goddess of nature and death.
+And so, spring was seen as a bountiful time of truce between the forces of life and death, wherein Yarilo falls in love with Morana – his twin sister, the goddess of nature and death.
 But after the harvest season was over, it was once again time for Yarilo to ritually ‘die’ or retreat into the underworld.
 This was mythically explained by his apparent unfaithfulness to his wife/sister, and his subsequent ‘murder’ or sacrifice – until his reemergence in the next spring cycle.

 Considering the deity’s affinity with fertility, spring, and agriculture, Yarilo was unsurprisingly portrayed as a young man dressed in white, with a crown of flowers and armed with a wheat sheaf.
 However, in some striking historical folk accounts, Yarilo was also venerated with equine characteristics – sometimes as a young warrior riding atop a healthy horse and sometimes as an entity that could shapeshift.